 An agreement between attorneys that concerns business before a court and is designed to simplify or shorten litigation and save costs.
-During the course of a civil lawsuit, criminal proceeding, or any other type of litigation, the opposing attorneys may come to an agreement about certain facts and issues.
+During the course of a civil lawsuit, criminal proceeding, or any other type of litigation, the opposing attorneys may come to an agreement, foregoing further investigation, about certain "facts" and "issues".
 Such an agreement is called a stipulation.

 From this conception of stipulation it is easy to construct parallels for almost any kind of research that does not or cannot push to some ultimate, incorrigible result.
 Within a discipline practitioners tend to pursue answers to questions arguably recognized as within the scope of their discipline, using methods arguably related to traditional methodologies.
 One cannot proceed within a discipline without some potential for recognition from others in that discipline that their undertaking is appropriate.
 Every graduate student learns early on how narrowly one must frame a research question for it to be acceptable to an advisor.
 (See Becher, T. Academic Tribes & Territories: the Cultures of the Disciplines.
 1989.)
 See All Definition Ultimately Rests on Stipulation, i.e. Communal Agreement.

 Of course, one can strike out on one’s own pursuing “gigantic truths” and risk possible self-delusion, uncompensated-for bias,and dismissal, should one's efforts, in the long run, not stand up to criticism from interested parties.
 Many famous discoverers have run this gauntlet and met with success, if only posthumously.
 (Many more of us console ourselves with advice from an ancient and also unremembered author: Pan metron ariston.)